NomadXD/blog/_posts/2014-08-12-the-businessman-and-fisherman.md

     <em>Cold Lake</em>
 </p>

-We spent several hours in the dessert sand boarding, watching sunset and taking photos.
+We spent several hours in the desert sand boarding, watching sunset and taking photos.
 Here's a glimpse of me holding the Sri Lankan flag in the Sahara Desert, possibly making me the first person to hold the Sri Lankan flag in this desert.

 <p align="center">
   <img alt="Siwa Sri Lankan flag" src="assets/images/siwa-srilanka.jpg">